 AFSA has identified several challenges related to current food systems in Africa, such as community struggles for land and seed, natural resource degradation, climate change, food insecurity, and population health impacts from malnutrition.
 Behind these challenges are food systems driven by market interests instead of the interests of communities.

-Synchronicity Earth is supporting AFSA through the Flourishing Diversity Programme to research what tools would be required to deliver just and sustainable food systems in Africa that are coherent across the continent, and to produce an inclusive African Food Policy.
+Synchronicity Earth is supporting AFSA through the Biocultural Diversity Programme to research what tools would be required to deliver just and sustainable food systems in Africa that are coherent across the continent, and to produce an inclusive African Food Policy.

 AFSA advocates for an agricultural and food system that is centred around people, and which recognises that agroecology will be central in enabling Africa to deal with the challenges of food security, climate change, nutrition, and land and environmental crises.